GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 Next, go to the *Authorised user* table.
 This is where further access control to the site is applied.
 Create new entries to grant access to users.
 A new entry can be:

 - a valid domain name to grant access to multiple users from authorised organisations (e.g. @example.com)
-- an email address to grant access to an individual user.
+- an email address to grant access to an individual user (e.g user.name@example.com)

-Logins that do not match these patterns will be rejected.
+All login attempts that do not match these patterns will be rejected.

 ### Credential Management